inalogic/pico-pixel-client-sdk/README.md

 Pico Pixel Client SDK implements a network client interface to communicate with Pico Pixel desktop application.
 Pico Pixel desktop application waits for client connection on port 2001.

-In the example program comming with this SDK, sending image data is done from the program's main thread.
+In the example program coming with this SDK, sending image data is done from the program's main thread.
 However you are free to call PixelPrintf from any thread in your program.

 Pico Pixel client SDK is open source
 ------------------------------------
 You can see everything that happens in a call to PixelPrintf.
-Your images are going directky to Pico Pixel desktop application and no further!
+Your images are going directly to Pico Pixel desktop application and no further!

 You may modify the SDK to fit your development environment.
-And feel free to proposes patches and features you would like to see in [Pico Pixel]
+And feel free to propose patches and features you would like to see in [Pico Pixel]

 [Pico Pixel]: https://pixelandpolygon.com